Geodesic Length Distribution in Sparse Network Ensembles: Properties of specific SGRNs

-In this paper, the SPLD framework for RDPGs assumes that the connectivity kernel $\nu(\boldsymbol{x},\boldsymbol{y})$ is linear in the dot-product $\boldsymbol{x}^T\boldsymbol{y}$.
+\paragraph*{Illustrative example: non-linear RDPG} In this article we assume that the RDPG's connectivity kernel $\nu(\boldsymbol{x},\boldsymbol{y})$ is linear in the dot product $\boldsymbol{x}^T\boldsymbol{y}$.
 As discussed in Sec. \ref{sec:rdpg:}, any positive semi-definite kernel can be written as a dot product in some feature space.
-In particular, the symmetric positive semi-definite kernel $\nu_{\ge 0}(x,y)$ for node locations $x, y \in V$ defines a ``feature map'' $h$ to a Hilbert space $H$, i.e. $h:V\to H$, such that $\nu_{\ge 0}(x,y)=\langle h(x),h(y)\rangle_H$, where $\langle\cdot,\cdot\rangle_H$ indicates the inner-product.
+In particular, the symmetric positive semi-definite kernel $\nu_{\ge 0}(x,y)$ for node location pairs $(x, y) \in V\times V$ defines a ``feature map'' $h$ from the node space to a Hilbert space $H$, i.e. $h:V\to H$, such that $\nu_{\ge 0}(x,y)=\langle h(x),h(y)\rangle_H$, where $\langle\cdot,\cdot\rangle_H$ indicates the inner product.
 In other words, $\nu$ is the reproducing kernel for $H$ over the node space: $H$ is a reproducing kernel Hilbert space (RKHS) where node-wise function evaluation is given by a continuous linear functional.
-For some kernels---like the polynomial kernel---$H$ is a Euclidean space equipped with the usual dot-product, while for others---like the radial basis or ``Gaussian'' function kernel---we can derive an explicit map $g:V\to \real^k$ such that $\nu_{\ge 0}(x,y)=\langle h(x),h(y)\rangle_H\approx g(x)^Tg(y)$ \cite{rahimi2007random}.
+For some kernels---like the polynomial kernel---the RKHS is a Euclidean space equipped with the usual vector dot product, while for others---like the radial basis or ``Gaussian'' function kernel---we can derive an explicit map $g:V\to \real^k$ such that $\nu_{\ge 0}(x,y)=\langle h(x),h(y)\rangle_H\approx g(x)^Tg(y)$ \cite{rahimi2007random}.
+By way of example, consider the ``node2vec'' graph embedding model of Ref. \onlinecite{grover2016node2vec}, where the connectivity kernel is proportional to $\exp(\boldsymbol{x}^T\boldsymbol{y})$.
+This can be seen as a ``non-linear'' RDPG, i.e. an RDPG where the connectivity kernel is a non-linear function of $\boldsymbol{x}^T\boldsymbol{y}$.
+We make use of an explicit randomized feature map $g:\real^d\to\real^k$ such that the connectivity kernel in $\real^d$ is well-approximated by the corresponding dot product in $\real^k$ \cite{rahimi2007random}, i.e. $\nu(\boldsymbol{x},\boldsymbol{y})\approx g(\boldsymbol{x})^Tg(\boldsymbol{y})$.
+This allows us to apply results from the GLD framework of ``linear'' RDPGs to this ``exponential'' RDPG.